Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Introduction

-We will prove the ``only if'' part of the first assertion for unimodular groups by showing that inner amenability implies $\kappa_\infty(G)=1$ hence $\B(G) = \frak{M}^{\infty,\dec}(G)$.
+We will prove the <<only if>> part of the first assertion for second-countable unimodular locally compact groups by showing in Theorem \ref{thm-SAIN-tilde-kappa} that inner amenability implies $\kappa_\infty(G)=1$, and hence $\B(G) = \frak{M}^{\infty,\dec}(G)$.
 We refer to Section \ref{Sec-approach} for a detailed presentation of our approach.
 This is our first main result.